Français

 The Mental Health Commission of Canada identified 13 factors that can impact the mental health of employees.
 This workshop series will explore some of the factors that contribute to a positive workplace culture.

-View the It starts with a book: nourishing SEL one story at a time workshop series
+Join the ELCC team as we continue the It starts with a book: nourishing SEL one story at a time workshop series with a new session all about finding our inner calm!